 After birth—maternity homecare program

-A home visiting service for women and their newborn babies
+A home visiting service for women and their new babies

 Taking part in the program

 You can choose to take part in this program at any time during your pregnancy or after the birth of your baby.
 You may also wish to discuss this option with your obstetrician.

 The day after you and your baby leave the hospital, a Mater midwife will come to visit you.
 Although an exact time cannot be confirmed, the midwife will visit between the hours of 9 am and 3 pm.
 It is important that you and your baby stay at home until after the midwife has visited you.

 Please note: The midwife will require any special instructions such as any broken roads, no street signs, parking difficulties or security gates.
 It is also important to tell the midwife if you have a dog—your dog will need to locked away during your midwife's visits.

 During their visit, the midwife will review and or discuss such things as:

 - breastfeeding progress

 - your baby's urine output and bowel motions